martezr/puppet-in-4-hours/labs/07-using-puppet-hiera.md

 In this lab, you have:

-+ Installed and configured Puppet Server
-+ Installed and configured the PostgreSQL database for PuppetDB
++ Configured Hiera
-+ Installed and configured PuppetDB
++ Installed and configured Hiera eyaml
-+ Configured the PuppetDB integration for Puppet Server
++ Encrypted sensitive data with Hiera eyaml

 [Previous Lab - Lab #6](./06-using-puppet-forge-modules.md)